Why some heaps support constant-amortized-time decrease-key operations, and others do not: The pure heap model

+\end{fullonly} The total number of suboperations, including the parameters, is defined to be $\subops$.
+Observe that $\subops=\Theta(\pointers^2)$, which is $\Theta(1)$ since $\rho$ is a constant.
 A sequence of suboperations is a \emph{valid} implementation of the \opEm\ operation if all the preconditions of each suboperation are met and the last suboperation is an \subop{end}{}.

 In the pure heap model, the only thing that differentiates between different algorithms is in the choice of the suboperations to execute \opEm\ operations.
 In these operations it is the role of the particular \emph{heap algorithm} to specify which suboperations should be performed for each \opEm.
-We place no restrictions other than determinism as to how an algorithm determines the sub-operation sequence for each \opEm: the sub-operation sequence must be valid.
+We place no restrictions as to how an algorithm determines the suboperation sequence for each \opEm\ other than the suboperation sequence must be valid.

 This definition of an algorithm encompasses and is more permissive than allowing the algorithm to make decisions to be made based on some data augmented at any node.
-This is because augmented information is just one type of function of the previous operations.
+This is because augmented information is just one type of function of the previous operations whereas we allow the algorithm to decide what suboperations to perform in any manner, subject only to determinism.
 We also note that while the definition of the pairing operation enforces the heap structure, where every parent is smaller than its children, the algorithm is not restricted from looking at, for example, the individual bits of a key and deciding which pairings to perform based on this.

-To summarize, our notion of an algorithm allows the algorithm, at every step of determining which sub-operation to execute next, to make decisions in any manner---even randomization is allowed.
-These computations to determine which sub-operation to execute next have no cost; only the execution of the sub-operations themselves incurs a cost.
+\begin{fullonly} To summarize, our notion of an algorithm allows the algorithm, at every step of determining which suboperation to execute next, to make decisions in any deterministic manner.
+These computations to determine which suboperation to execute next have no cost; only the execution of the suboperations themselves incurs a cost. \end{fullonly}